 3. Eliminate Unexpected Safety Costs

 Training and PPE are safety costs that you expect and budget for.
 However, there are other safety costs you may not have considered.
-If you don’t plan ahead to avoid the following situations, you could end up costing the company thousands of dollars in unexpected safety costs, not to mention the cost of turnover from employees.
+If you don’t plan ahead to avoid the following situations, you could end up costing the company thousands of dollars in unexpected safety costs.

 OSHA non-compliance shutdowns and fees